 3. Tours only have an allocated time they can spend on a tourist spot.

+Another benefit and freedom of Iceland campervan holidays.
 If you are exploring by campervan or car rental you choose how long when you come and how long you stay there.
 One of the best reasons for me, though, is avoiding the tourist crowds all together sometimes.
 You can have the beautiful waterfalls all to yourself at sunrise.
 Just amazing how calming the endless volumes of water flowing from a great hight can be.
 I could have watched Seljalandsfoss falls forever and a day but alas we had to move on to Vik!

 There is a plenty of activities in Iceland that you can combine with a self-guided tour of Iceland by Campervan.
 Tours like glacier hiking, ice climbing, helicopter ride, scuba diving, ice caves, snowmobiles, whale watching, snowboarding are all tours that you can do while exploring by campervan and cannot do on your own self-guided tour of the country as they require additional equipment.
 Check out Get your Guide or Viator for Iceland tours.

 4. You can explore into the wee hours of the night.